 Looking for a great gift or souvenir from Germany?
 Here are 8 German gift ideas, both cliche and quintessential, all made in Germany.
-You can pick them up in Germany or (if you don't want to pack them) buy online and send it home.
 From shoes to books to toys, these quality German products will always be appreciated.

 The cuckoo clock is THE signature gift from Germany.
 These pendulum-regulated clocks originated in the Black Forest and can be identified by their intricate wood carving and cuckoo's call on the hour.